pjambet/blog/content/posts/toy-redis-clojure.md

         (recur updated-db)))))
 ```

-The function runs entirely in a go block, and starts an infinite loop with a `hash-map`.
+The function runs entirely in a go block, and starts an infinite loop with a hash map.
 The first thing it does is wait for a message to be sent to the channel it was given as an argument.
 When it receives a message, it stores the current timestamp associated with the client that sent the message.
 It effectively stores the timestamp of the last time it processed a message sent by a client.

 Then, it extracts the `:channel` field from the message, and write the timestamp back to it.
-Finally, it calls `recur` with the updated `hash-map`, so that the next iteration sees the changes made to it.
+Finally, it calls `recur` with the updated hash map, so that the next iteration sees the changes made to it.

 Now, let's look at `handle-client`, how it sends messages to `command-channel`, and how it reads back what `handle-db` sends back after receiving the message: